someengineering/fixinventory/ckworker/README.md

 - `fork` makes `ckworker` fork each collector plugin instead of using threads
 - `collector aws` loads the AWS collector plugin
 - `aws-fork` tells the AWS collector plugin to also use forked processes instead of threads
 - `aws-access-key-id/-secret-access-key` AWS credentials for API acces.
-Instead of using credentials directly you can also opt to inherit them from the environment e.g. using an `AWS_PROFILE` or when running on EC2 using an instance profile.
+Instead of using credentials directly you can also opt to inherit them from the [`awscli`](https://aws.amazon.com/cli/) environment or when running on EC2 using an instance profile.
 - `aws-role` the IAM role Cloudkeeper should assume when making API requests
 - `aws-scrape-org` tells the AWS collector plugin to retrieve a list of all org accounts and then assume into each one of them.